Preface by Dale Jennings

 Another year, at the Clubrooms, a group of the ladies led by Marianne Smith decided to serve up the fare which was delivered by a caterer.
 The necessary crockery and cutlery was rounded up from all parts and the girls were run off their feet, serving the food, clearing the tables and washing up.
 That bright idea rightfully never resurfaced and we returned to fully catered nights from that day on.

-Among other venues for end of season functions have been the Belmont Hotel, Geelong West Town Hall, Queen’s Park Golf Club, the Silver Horseshoe, Belmont Civic Centre, Two Bays at Torquay, Shell Club, the Capri, the Wool Exchange, Dromoland House [Berkeleys], St Marys Hall and the Ukrainian Hall.
+Among other venues for end of season functions have been the Belmont Hotel, Geelong West Town Hall, Queen’s Park Golf Club, the Silver Horseshoe, Belmont Civic Centre, Two Bays at Torquay, Shell Club, the Capri, the Wool Exchange, St Marys Hall and the Ukrainian Hall.

 The club used numbers between 1 and 100 until the VCCL decided each country club would be allocated its own set of a hundred numbers.
 Geelong had the six hundreds so Ian Leeder, the club champion, went from number 1 to 601.
 Geelong soon outgrew the six hundreds and moved on towards 1000.
 Travel agent and frequent flier Ian Holliday snaffled 777.
 When runners ceased running for a period of five years, their numbers were then reallocated to new members.
 Today’s computer program does not allow the re-use of numbers so currently numbers range from 100 to beyond 1300.
 Geoff Clark has compiled a list of all known members of the club since inception and at last count the total had passed 2050.

 Athletics Victoria Affiliation

 Securing the necessary public liability insurance to satisfy councils was becoming expensive.
 In 2004, then club secretary, Geoff McDonald heard that the Colac Leisure Runners had comparatively cheap insurance by affiliating with Athletics Victoria.
 Investigation led to the GCCC becoming an Athletics Victoria affiliate, thus saving a great sum of money over the years.
-The only drawback is that the insurance runs out at the end of March each year and it is always an anxious wait for the new insurance certificate to arrive prior to our first event, often very early in April.
+The only drawback is that the insurance runs out at the end of August each year and it is always an anxious wait for the new insurance certificate to arrive prior to September events.